raspberrypilearning/comic-character/en/step_4.md

 title: What is an event handler?
 ---

-Event handling means writing code e.g. a function to respond to certain events.
+Event handling means assigning a function to respond to certain events.
 JavaScript allows you to define functions, known as event handlers, that are executed when a specific event occurs.

 You can assign event handlers directly in HTML using attributes such as `onclick`, `onmouseover`.